 |Black & Decker BM3B||Yes||1.5 Amps|

-You can have the best car battery in the world but if you leave it connected to a car that is not in use, it will eventually lose charge.
-Using a battery maintainer simply tops up the charge in the battery to ensure its at maximum capacity.
+You can have the best car battery in the world but if you leave it connected to a car that’s not in use, it will eventually lose charge.
+Using a battery maintainer is the best way to top up the charge in the battery and ensure its at maximum capacity.

-Batteries are expensive to buy and having to replace them due to poor maintenance can be fairly frustrating.
-Below is a list of the best battery maintainers that will safely keep the battery topped up to its maximum capacity.
+Below is a list of the best battery maintainers that safely keeps the battery topped up to its maximum capacity.

 The Best Battery Maintainer